 If you’re unfamiliar with the term, it is short for “As Many Reps as Possible.
-And it refers to performing as many reps during a set as you possibly can.
-Only once your body “fails” and you can no longer squeeze out another rep is the set complete.
+And it refers to performing as many reps during a set as you possibly can only once your body “fails” and you can no longer squeeze out another rep is the set is complete.

 In theory, training to failure seems like it’d guarantee serious gains.
 You’re pushing your body to the brink with this type of training, and the significant muscle damage it creates should leave you with an optimum chance for gains as long as you rest and recover appropriately.